 For this reason points 4.2 and 4.3 on preparation above and the points below should be given particular attention when intern interpreters are doing live interpreting.

-7.1 Students may not be paid for their interpreting services.
-They may have their costs covered (transportation and meals) if the conference is not local to them or be paid an allowance to cover accommodation and meals if the internship involves more than 1 days away from their home city.
+7.1 Students should not be paid for their interpreting services.
+They should have their costs covered (transportation and meals) if the conference is not local to them or be paid an allowance to cover accommodation and meals if the internship involves more than 1 days away from their home city.

 7.2 Interpreting Schools & Programs may not benefit financially from assignments worked by their students (AIIC Conference interpreting training programmes best practice).

 Recommended citation format:AIIC Training and Professional Development.
 "Guidelines for Student Internships in Conference Interpreting". aiic.net July 5, 2016.
 Accessed August 21, 2018. <http://aiic.net/p/7698>.